More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Methodology

 \subsubsection{Image Generation}

-To ensure that the participants' judgments were not influenced by uncontrolled factors such as inconsistent lighting, backgrounds, or photographic context, we deliberately avoided real images.
-Instead, we relied on synthesized images so that visual conditions remained as similar as possible across variations, allowing participants to focus on the intended differences between foreground and background PSOs.
+To prevent participants’ judgments from being influenced by uncontrolled factors such as inconsistent lighting, backgrounds, or photographic context, we deliberately avoided real images.
+Instead, we relied on synthesized images to keep visual conditions consistent across variations, allowing participants to focus on the intended differences between foreground and background PSOs.

 We used OpenAI's SORA text-to-image model~\footnote{https://sora.chatgpt.com/} to generate all images.
 For images containing only a foreground PSO, we designed comprehensive prompts to produce realistic and contextually meaningful scenes.
-To maintain visual consistency, we applied SORA's \emph{Remix} functionality: instead of regenerating an entire image, we selected specific regions and instructed the model to add the required background PSO within that context.
-This approach preserved lighting, perspective, and composition in all conditions.
+To maintain visual consistency, we applied SORA's \textbf{Remix} functionality: instead of regenerating an entire image, we selected specific regions and instructed the model to add the required background PSO within that context.
+This approach preserved lighting, perspective, and composition under all conditions.
+The generated images did not deviate significantly from each other, so the focus remains on PSOs.
 We used a male subject for the office environment and a female subject for the café.

-Figure~\ref{fig:cafe_office_examples} illustrates examples from both environments.
-The upper row shows the progression from the base image (generated using café environments) with the face foreground PSO only to variations where medicine and then landmark are added as background PSOs.
-Similarly, the lower row begins with the base image (generated using office environments), followed by images where the tattoo and then an additional face (a.) are introduced as background PSOs.
-The complete set of text prompts used to generate these images is provided in Appendix~\ref{app:prompts}.
+The gender assignments are random and are designed solely to provide variation across the environments.
+It does not convey or reinforce any potential gendered association biases.
+Figure~\ref{fig:cafe_office_examples} shows examples from both environments.
+The top row starts with the base café image containing only the face foreground PSO, followed by versions where medicine and then landmark are added as background PSOs.
+The bottom row starts with the base office image, followed by versions where the tattoo and then an additional face (a.) are added as background PSOs.
+The prompts we used for image generation are provided in Appendix~\ref{app:prompts}.

 For each foreground PSO, we generated images for three cases: (a) the foreground PSO alone ($1$ condition), (b) the foreground PSO individually paired with each of its five background PSOs ($5$ conditions), and (c) the foreground PSO combined with every possible pair of background PSOs ($\binom{5}{2} = 10$ conditions).
 This yields $1 + 5 + 10 = 16$ image conditions per foreground PSO.
 With three foreground PSOs, this corresponds to $3 \times 16 = 48$ images per environment, which means that in total $48 \times 2 = 96$ images were generated for the two versions of the survey.